Download Media Kit

 The proposal would have reorganized the Catholic Church in Connecticut by removing bishops and pastors from management decisions.
 In 2005, Bishop William Lori presented Senator McLachlan with the Diocese of Bridgeport’s Saint Augustine Medal of Service Award for his work at Saint Peter Church where he serves as a parish trustee.
 He formerly served as chair of the Saint Peter School Advisory Board.

 Prior to being elected to the Senate, Senator McLachlan served as Chief of Staff for Danbury Mayor Mark Boughton.
 Senator McLachlan began working for Mayor Boughton following his election in 2001.
 As chief of staff, Senator McLachlan spearheaded efforts to provide housing for veterans.
-Senator McLachlan also serves on the Danbury Housing Partnership and chairs the Veteran’s Housing Committee that launched the “Housing for Heroes” program in 2008.
+Senator McLachlan also serves on the Danbury Housing Partnership and chaired the Veteran’s Housing Committee that launched the “Housing for Heroes” program in 2008.
 The program provides shelter, transitional housing and a path to a permanent home.

 Before transitioning to city government, Senator McLachlan had a successful career in financial services including automotive fleet, mortgage banking and small business lending.
 He was named Vice President at First Union National Bank where he was responsible for equipment leasing in Connecticut, New York and New Jersey.